-HECHO Brings Key Insights and Recommendations to Collaborations About the Resilience of the Colorado River
+HECHO Brings Key Insights and Recommendations to Collaborations About the Resiliency of the Colorado River

-HECHO (Hispanics Enjoying Camping, Hunting, and the Outdoors) continues to play a pivotal role in promoting Hispanic leadership and participation in shaping the future of Colorado River resiliency work.
+Hispanics Enjoying Camping, Hunting, and the Outdoors (HECHO) continues to play a pivotal role in promoting Hispanic leadership and participation in shaping the future of Colorado River resiliency work.
 HECHO has collaborated with its Hispanic Conservation Leadership Council members on these efforts, representing various state and municipal water authorities across the Colorado River Basin, including the Southern Nevada Water Authority and the Central Arizona Project.

 Together, we have been working diligently to craft recommendations aimed at addressing the unique needs and barriers of Hispanic leadership and participation in Colorado River resiliency decision-making.
 These recommendations include convene and publicize opportunities to obtain a basic education about the Basin, increase awareness of water boards to promote engagement and future leadership, and build a pipeline of Hispanic leaders that help shape decisions to increase the resiliency of the Colorado River Basin.